 Promotion of Your Body’s Own Healing Powers

 Infection is always a risk when you have an open wound, and if a wound is already struggling to heal, infection is the last thing you need.
-Getting professional treatment greatly reduces the risk of infection in the first place.
+Getting professional wound cares treatment greatly reduces the risk of infection in the first place.
 It also means you have someone to notice quickly if infection sets in and intervene with treatment.

 Overall Better Health

 Many times, a wound won’t heal because of blood flow deficiencies or nutritional issues.
-Seeking proper care can pinpoint these issues and allow you to get the treatment you need.
+Seeking proper wound cares can pinpoint these issues and allow you to get the treatment you need.
 Wound treatment also promotes your overall health by allowing you to get back to the healthy activities you may be skipping because of your wound, such as exercise.

 Less Risk of Hospital Admission